ckinley360/StockPriceAndPopulationAge/README.md

 The S&P 500 index is widely seen as representative of the health of the U.S. economy, and since I'm interested in analyzing stock prices at a macro-level, it seemed like a great choice.
 I used inflation-adjusted close prices to eliminate inflation as a factor for the change in close prices so that I could have an "apples-to-apples" comparison over time.

+The U.S. Census Bureau has a treasure trove of publicly available demographic data, including the estimated population of the U.S. over time, broken down by single year of age.
+This is the source of the age data that I used.

 <img src="analyze_data/stock_price_median_age_line_chart.jpg" width="650" height="400">

 <img src="analyze_data/stock_price_mo_ratio_line_chart.jpg" width="650" height="400">